Acxiom/metalus/metalus-utils/readme.md

 ## Metadata Extractor
 The MetadataExtractor is a generic tool which will scan the provided jar files and extract specific metadata.
 The StepMetadataExtractor and PipelineMetadataExtractor will be executed by default and additional extractors can be executed as long as the classes are part of the provided jars and implement the **Extractor** trait.
+The default extractors can be disabled by setting the flags *excludePipelines* and *excludeSteps* to true.

 ### Step Metadata Extractor
 This extractor will scan jar files that contain steps and produce a JSON representation.
 The tool takes a list of packages